 About Sara Levine

 Sara Levine is writer, educator and a veterinarian.
 Her books for children include Bone by Bone: Comparing Animal Skeletons; Tooth by Tooth: Comparing Fangs; Tusks and Chompers; Fossil by Fossil: Comparing Dinosaur Bones; and Flower Talk: How Plants Use Color to Communicate.
 She has three books currently in press: Eye by Eye: Comparing Animal Peepers (2020); Bedtime For a Scientist (2020); and Strainers, Jackhammers and Pliers: Tools Birds Use to Get a Job Done (2021).
 Sara is represented by Ammi-Joan Paquette of the Erin Murphy Literary Agency.

-Bone by Bone: Comparing Animal Skeletons has received a number of awards including Utah Beehive Book Award, Bank Street College Best Children’s Book of the Year, and Cook Prize finalist for best STEM picture book.
+Bone by Bone: Comparing Animal Skeletons has received a number of awards including Utah Beehive Book Award, Bank Street College Best Children’s Book of the Year, and Cook Prize honor book for best STEM picture book.
 Tooth by Tooth: Comparing Fangs, Tusks and Chompers is a winner of the AAAS/Subaru SB&F Prize for Excellence in Science Books, in the Children's Picture Book category, Bank Street College Best Children's Book of the Year; and Monarch Award Master List.
-Fossil by Fossil: Comparing Dinosaur Bones is a semi-finalist for the Cook Prize, and a Texas Topaz Reading List selection.
+Fossil by Fossil: Comparing Dinosaur Bones is a honor book for the Cook Prize, and a Texas Topaz Reading List selection.
 Flower Talk: How Plants Use Color to Communicate is a Junior Library Guild selection.